Setting up a Translation System Using Contentstack Webhooks, AWS Lambda, and XTM Machine Translation

 To create this function, follow the steps given below:

-You will get a success message on creation of the lambda function.
+- You will get a success message on creation of the lambda function.
 For this exercise, we have created the sample code for the lambda functions.
-Contact our support team to get the sample code.
+If Extensions are part of your plan, contact our Support team to get the code for the extension.

 - Then, install the required dependencies by running the following command: